PdxCodeGuild/Full-Stack-Day-Class/notes/js-basics.md

 Each statement must end with a `;`.

 Blocks of code are delineated by braces `{}`.
-Indentation is ignored by the interpreter.
+Indentation is ignored by the interpreter, but our [style guide](/notes/js-style.md) says blocks are indented two spaces.

 There are two kinds of comments.
 Single line comments start with `//` and comment out the remainder of the line.